Don’t have a life plan all worked out? Don’t panic – you don’t need one. Graduate Fog explains why it’s smart to stay flexible.

 ONE – We’re not sure how up-to-date the list is

-We typed ‘social media’ in the search box and it came up with nothing at all.
-Odd, since this has become a huge growth area in the last year – and one where graduates’ skills are in great demand.
+A while ago, we typed ‘social media’ in the search box and it came up with nothing at all.
+Odd, since this has become a huge growth area — and one where graduates’ skills are in great demand.
 What other new, booming industries don’t they know about?
 Approach with caution.

 TWO – Take their ‘Salary and Conditions’ info with a pinch of salt

-Although they claim all their stats are (fairly) recent and Graduate Fog is not an expert in every type of job listed, we can tell you that the section ‘magazine journalism’ doesn’t reflect Tanya’s experience of this field right now (she’s a mag hag by trade).
+Although they claim all their stats are (fairly) recent and Graduate Fog is not an expert in every type of job listed, we can tell you that the section ‘magazine journalism’ doesn’t reflect Graduate Fog’s founder’s experience of this field (pre-GF, Tanya was a magazine writer).
 In particular, it makes freelancing sound like an easy option.
-It isn’t – it’s a hard slog.
-Make sure you do your own research before setting your heart on one of these jobs – a few carefully chosen facts can be misleading.
+It isn’t — it’s a hard slog.
+Make sure you do your own research before setting your heart on one of these jobs — a few carefully chosen facts can be misleading.